theonize/Currier/Gloss/Genesis/Genesis 2.md

 18) amidst all the good of creation we now have the _not good_ of loneliness.
     It's also interesting that God considers Adam alone because he does not have a spouse.
     Yet, God made Adam wait for her...

+    _ezer_ is oft translated "helper"-
+    This is not in the sense of an servant but a rescuer; re: [Ex 18:4]() [Ps 33:20]() Woman is a helper in the same sense that God ia.

 19) God brings the beasts to Adam (likewise to Noah, later.)
 The animals names stuck- the creator is hands-off in the usage of creation.